 On the other hand, the space $\SO3$ admits a manifold structure, which suggests a covariance function over the manifold $\SO3$ that takes geometry into account.
 This for instance can be achieved by

 where $\Theta(R,S)$ is the relative angle between the two rotations, whose absolute value is also the geodesic distance on $\SO3$.
 However, \emph{geodesic exponential kernels} such as \eqref{eq:cf geo} are not positive definite in general for all $\ell>0$, although empirical evidence suggests positive definiteness for a range of $\ell$'s in certain cases \citep{feragen2016open}.
-Again, our simulation experience suggests better performance when using \eqref{eq:cf eu} over \eqref{eq:cf geo}.
+Moreover, our simulation experience suggests slightly better accuracy when using \eqref{eq:cf eu} over \eqref{eq:cf geo} so we shall stick to the covariance function \eqref{eq:cf eu}.
 Finally, we point to some more sophisticated covariance functions over $\SO3$ proposed by \cite{jaquier2022geometry}. \end{remark}